-Here’s an overview of the main factors that impacted the nickel market in H1 2019, and what’s ahead for the rest of the year.
+Here’s an overview of the main factors that impacted the nickel market in H1 2020, and what’s ahead for the rest of the year.

-With the second half of the year now in swing, the Investing News Network (INN) caught up with analysts, economists and experts alike to find out what’s ahead for nickel supply, demand and pricing.
+With the second half of the year now in full swing, the Investing News Network (INN) caught up with analysts, economists and experts alike to find out what’s ahead for nickel supply, demand and pricing.

 Nickel price update: H1 overview

-Chart via the LME.
+Chart via the London Metal Exchange.

-Nickel price update: Supply dynamics
+Nickel price update: Supply

 Nickel price update: Demand